jeffkinnison/florin/README.md

   been shown to outperform other thresholding methods at segmenting neural microsopy data.
 - Out of the box serial, parallel, and distributed processing.
-- Utilizes CPU (numpy) or GPU (pytorch) vectorized operations.
+- Utilizes CPU (numpy) vectorized operations and methods from scientific python libraries.
 - Enables pipeline reuse.
-Create one image processing pipeline, serialize it, and move it to any other machine running FLoRIN.
+Create one image processing pipeline, serialize it, and move it to another machine running FLoRIN.

 # Target Audience